AnanthSankaralingam/chromie/README.md

 2. integrate google oauth apis

 ### BUGS
-1. URL input messes up code gen (thinking chunks) and doesn't allow users to skip (I was repeatedly asked for URL when I said not needed).
-2. handle token limit errors gracefully
-3. project limits are not correctly enforced. free user can build up to 3 projects
+1. project limits are not correctly enforced. free user can build up to 3 projects
-4. browser_minutes not tracked unless user finishes entire session. should be easy fix.
+2. browser_minutes not tracked unless user finishes entire session. should be easy fix.
-5. UX: update shared_icons to use chromie as default icon for extensions
+3. UX: update shared_icons to use chromie as default icon for extensions

 ### SECURITY
 1. "See" feature needs to check for malicious additions before running html in frontend